-A cheese slicer is an invaluable home kitchen item.
-Having the best cheese slicer, you can get your cheese just how you want it, which is perfect for snacking as well as cooking.
+A cheese slicer is a really helpful kitchen item.
+Having the best cheese slicer and right knives set, you can get your cheese just how you want it, which is perfect for snacking as well as cooking.
 You will also save some money, because you can buy block cheese instead of pre-sliced, which is less expensive.

 No doubt, cheese is a frequent guest on your table.
 There are several ways to slice cheese – and each method has a special kitchen tool.
 Of course, you can use a regular knife.
 But specialized tools will help you make it much easier, while you get exactly the same thickness in the slices.
 This is especially true for cheeses with large holes, such as Maasdam – try and make sure!

 By the way, in addition to obtaining ideal thin slices, cheese slicers have another interesting function: they provide each piece of cheese with maximum contact with oxygen, resulting in the cheese acquiring a particularly refined taste.

 If you like cheese and are willing to spend a few extra minutes to slice it yourself, then you would benefit a lot from a good cheese slicer.
 In this post, we will go over 8 items which perfectly cope with cheese and try to find the best cheese slicer of 2018.
 After the comparison table, there are detailed reviews and a useful guide that will help you understand the types and forms of cheese knives.

 |Model||Type of cheese||Type|